Terms and Conditions

 Bushwise reserves the right to search your bag, room, personal vehicles or other property where there is deemed a health and safety, legal or other serious risk including the possession of illegal and illicit substances, including marijuana.

-In the event you break any local laws, we will bear no liability and will not be required to mediate on your behalf with local authorities.
+In the event you break any local laws, we will bear no liability and will not be required to liaise on your behalf with local authorities.

 Bushwise staff reserve the right to make decisions on your emergency medical care deemed essential by the most qualified staff member in the event you are not able to do so and Bushwise will not be held liable for the outcome of such care.